 \section{Abstract}

-In this paper, we study on the property of bigness of the tangent bundle $T_X$ of a Fano threefold $X$ with Picard number 2.
-We determine the bigness of the tangent bundle of whole 36 deformation types.
+In this paper, we study the positivity property of the tangent bundle $T_X$ of a Fano threefold $X$ with Picard number 2.
+We determine the bigness of the tangent bundle of the whole 36 deformation types.
 Our result shows that $T_X$ is big if and only if $(-K_X)^3\ge 34$.
-And as a corollary we prove that the tangent bundle is not big when $X$ has a standard conic bundle structure with non-empty discriminant.
+As a corollary, we prove that the tangent bundle is not big when $X$ has a standard conic bundle structure with non-empty discriminant.
 Our main methods are to produce irreducible effective divisors on $\PP(T_X)$ constructed from the total dual VMRT associated to a family of rational curves.
 Additionally, we present some criteria to determine the bigness of $T_X$.